cjcole/libgolle/README.md

 ###A note about copying

-This project uses OpenSSL for large numbers and some cryptography algorithms (SHA.
+This project uses OpenSSL for large numbers and some cryptography algorithms.
 As such:

 > This product includes cryptographic software written by Eric Young (eay@cryptsoft.com)